krishgupta1/Flutter-Provider/README.md

 # my_provider

-A new Flutter project for Provide.
+A new Flutter project for Provider.